ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 git clone https://github.com/ibm-cloud-architecture/refarch-eda-store-simulator
 ```

-To run this application locally and assess the different integration middleware (Kafka, RabbitMQ or MQ) first start all the components:
+To run this application locally and assess all the different integration middleware (Kafka, RabbitMQ or MQ) first start all the components:

 ```shell
 cd environment/all